tchzoglobal/tchzo/terms-and-condition.md

 All User Content is considered nonconfidential and public.
 Please do not submit any confidential or private information.

-If you provide us with any feedback or ideas, you authorize myllenyl to use your feedback for any purpose, without any restriction or limitation.
+If you provide us with any feedback or ideas, you authorize tchzo to use your feedback for any purpose, without any restriction or limitation.

 If you believe that your copyright or other rights have been infringed, please provide our Designated Agent written notice with the following information: